jessamynsmith/twitterbot/README.rst

 ::

-    TWITTER_SINCE_ID_PROVIDER = 'bot.since_id.RedisProvider'
+    TWITTER_SINCE_ID_PROVIDER = 'bot.since_id.redis.RedisSinceIdProvider'

-You would then need to create a bot.since_id module with a RedisProvider class that implements the ``get()``, ``set()``, and ``delete()`` methods, e.g.
+You would then need to create a bot.since_id.redis module with a RedisSinceIdProvider class that implements the ``get()``, ``set()``, and ``delete()`` methods, e.g.